Destinations! Hungary: Szeged

-Application Deadline: April 1 of the prior academic year for guaranteed consideration.
-Please check with the International Programs Office for availability after April 1.
+Application Deadline: Fall, December 1 and Spring, April 1 of the prior academic year for guaranteed consideration.
+Please check with the International Programs Office for availability after deadlines have passed.

 Go to the Applications page for forms and further information.

-Sophomores, Juniors, Seniors and special students in good standing from all academic disciplines with maturity, motivation, and preparation.
+Sophomores, Juniors, and Seniors in good standing with a minimum 2.5 cumulative GPA from all academic disciplines with maturity, motivation, and preparation.
 Knowledge of the Hungarian language is not required.

 Semester I students from our Britain, Ireland and Poland programs may wish to extend their stay in Europe and take a full academic year abroad.
 We will help facilitate that choice.